Skip to content

 Ohio’s Hospice can help anyone living with a life-limiting disease.
 Though many hospice patients have cancer, we also have great expertise in providing comfort and symptom control for patients in the final stages of lung, heart and kidney disease, Alzheimer’s and other types of dementias, stroke, neuromuscular diseases, AIDS and many other illnesses.
 Hospice care can also be beneficial for those in a severe state of decline due to frailty or other disorders associated with aging.

 Not always.
-Many physicians hesitate to broach the subject of hospice because they don’t want to take away hope.
+Many healthcare providers hesitate to broach the subject of hospice because they don’t want to take away hope.
 Frequently, they will continue to pursue treatment because they assume that’s what patients want.
 In other cases, such as congestive heart failure or COPD, it can be difficult for doctors to predict the rate of a patient’s decline.
 When a doctor does mention hospice, even casually, you should discuss it immediately.
 In fact, he or she may actually be relieved if you bring up the subject.
 It is important you understand the benefits of curative versus comfort care, and that you and your doctor share the same goals for maintaining quality of life.

 A report in the Journal of Pain and Symptom Management cites a study that concludes hospice care can extend the lives of some terminally ill patients.
 Longer lengths of survival were found in four of six disease categories in the study.
 The greatest difference was found among patients with congestive heart failure, where the average survival period jumped by 81 days.
 Survival periods were also significantly longer for hospice patients with lung cancer and pancreatic cancer, while marginally longer for colon cancer patients.
 Researchers attribute the outcomes to avoiding the risk of over treatment and improved monitoring and treatment of conditions.
 The interdisciplinary approach addressing emotional, spiritual and physical health was also ranked high for contributing to extended patient well-being.